These decorative ice cubes are so simple to make and look absolutely gorgeous. An easy drink garnish for special occasions.

 Similar to my easy ice cube flowers, these fancy flower ice cubes are easy to make and look so beautiful in drinks!

 I used thyme flowers, but you can choose any edible flower.
 Thyme flowers in Spring and late Summer, and the flowers are edible and can be consumed.
 They have a subtle lemony flavour and can be used in other dishes such as salads and casseroles.

-But if you don’t have access to thyme flowers, don’t worry!
+But if you don't have access to thyme flowers, don't worry!
 Any edible herb or flower will work in these ice spheres.
-I’ve linked to a list below.
+Lavender would also be divine.

 Equipment you'll need

 Ice sphere moulds: I purchased these from Amazon and they are super easy to use.

 Thyme flowers, or edible flowers/herbs of your choice: I used the thyme simply because I had it on hand, but feel free to get creative.
 I'll link to a list below of edible flowers.